Attachment theory: Child care policies

-In the past, attachment theory has often been held to have had significant policy implications for hospitalized or institutionalized children, and those in poor quality daycare.
+In the past, attachment theory has often been held to have had significant policy implications for hospitalized or institutionalized children, and those in poor-quality daycare.
 Nowadays, historians challenge this belief: attachment theory being just part of a far wider movement towards child-centredness.

 Ideological investment in the belief that babies are best raised by home-alone mothers leads some attachment advocates to maintain that non-maternal care, particularly in group settings, has deleterious effects on social development.
-This view is not supported by rigorous research, though it is plain that poor quality care carries risks while young children who experience good quality out-of-home care typically flourish when a group-based approach is taken to care in group settings.
+This view is not supported by rigorous research, though it is plain that poor quality care carries risks, while young children who experience good quality out-of-home care typically flourish when a group-based approach is taken to care in group settings.

 Attachment theory has mixed implications in residence and contact disputes, and applications by foster parents to adopt foster children.
 In the past, particularly in North America, the main theoretical framework was psychoanalysis.
-Increasingly attachment theory has replaced it, thus focusing on the quality and continuity of caregiver relationships rather than economic well-being or automatic precedence of any one party, such as the biological mother.
+Increasingly, attachment theory has replaced it, thus focusing on the quality and continuity of caregiver relationships rather than economic well-being or automatic precedence of any one party, such as the biological mother.
 Rutter noted that in the UK, since 1980, family courts have shifted considerably to recognize the complications of attachment relationships.
 Children tend to have attachment relationships with both parents and often grandparents or other relatives.
 While, through an attachment prism, judgements have been deemed to need to take this into account along with the impact of step-families, new evidence refutes this.
 In consequence, Britain's Ministry of Justice has ruled that family law judgements will not longer assume that being in contact with both parents is in the best interests of the child.

 Attachment theory can also inform decisions made in social work, especially in humanistic social work (Petru Stefaroi), and court processes about foster care or other placements.
 The Westernised assumptions built into attachment theory about family-structure and the gendered division of labour sometimes make these decisions profoundly unethical.
 Nevertheless, considering the child's attachment needs often determines the supposed level of risk posed by placement options.

 Clinical practice with children

-Despite criticism, attachment theory remains a high-profile theory of socioemotional development with a scientific reputation and it continues to generate a lot of research.
+Despite criticism, attachment theory remains a high-profile theory of socioemotional development with a scientific reputation and continues to generate substantial research.
 Yet it has, until recently, been less used in clinical practice.
 This may be partly due to lack of attention paid to clinical application by Bowlby himself and partly due to broader meanings of the word 'attachment' used among practitioners.
 It may also be partly due to the mistaken association of attachment theory with the pseudoscientific interventions misleadingly known as attachment therapy or holding therapy.
 But it is most likely the result of the narrowness of the assumptions about family-life built into attachment theory.